Touch and well-being in the insecurely attached

 - Prisca Gerber is looking at individuals differences in the association between touch and stress.

-- Marina Fasolin, Audrey Ferrari, Sophie Heurtault and Virginie Martin are investigating the experience of touch in people with higher depression scores.
+- Marina Fasolin, Audrey Ferrari, Sophie Heurtault, Virginie Martin and Sabrina Didisheim are investigating the experience of touch in people with higher depression scores.

-- Kerem Besim Durbin (Leiden University) is developing an app that will allow to prompt couples to touch each other while there are together.
-This will allow to investigate the causal link between touch and relational and individual well-being in a naturalistic setting.
-This project is in collaboration with Prof. Johan Karremans (Radboud University , Nijmegen), Prof. Reine van der Wal, Utrecht University), and Prof. Marieke Tollenaar (Leiden University).
+- Kerem Besim Durbin (Leiden University) developed an app that allows to prompt couples to touch each other while there are together.
+This allows to investigate the causal link between touch and relational and individual well-being in a naturalistic setting.
+This project is in collaboration with Prof. Johan Karremans (Radboud University , Nijmegen), and Prof. Reine van der Wal, Utrecht University).